-- Non-participating whole life insurance, which doesn’t allow you to receive dividend payments from insurance companies, meaning that you don’t participate in their profit.
+- Non-participating whole life insurance doesn’t allow you to receive dividend payments from insurance companies, meaning that you don’t participate in their profit.

 Hence, infinite banking postulates that if you use a participating insurance policy, your policy’s cash value will also increase every time your insurance company pays dividends.

 Taking all the above-mentioned factors into account, your infinite banking whole life insurance “bank” will consist of the following elements that comprise its cash value:

 - A portion of the premiums you’ll pay to the insurance company (so, money from you),

 - Guaranteed interest rates that you earn,

 - Potential dividends that your insurance company will pay.

 At the same time, your policy’s cash value grows with tax advantages – and you also get to benefit from a higher rate of return.

 A policy loan will be available for your permanent life insurance policy in the majority of the cases, especially if there’s a high cash value accumulated.